ucdavis/ecs132/Blog.md

 **Spring 2023**

+Quiz questions will typically refer to page numbers, equation numbers, section numbers, example names and so on in the book.
+It is thus imperative that you have a copy of the book, either in printed or PDF form.

 **April 15, 1500:**

 Remember, on Quizzes your OMSI window (including chat box; see below) must fill your laptop screen at all times.
 If you